Niem81/Javascript-30-Days/README.md

 14. Reference Copy

 15. LocalStorage and Event Delegation
 - Using e.preventDefault() stops the page from reloading.
 By default, using a form will reload the page after sending the data
+- localStorage may seem like an Object but it is simply a key value store and you may only use strings in local storage
+- As localStorage can only handle strings, we need to stringify the data before sending it like an object.